 We won't cover:

-- Photoshop - I am a little old school here, I like to capture the moment, and the essence of a scene as it happens.
-Photoshop is an amazing piece of tech, and it has it's place, but for this course, students will learn how to transfer the components of a scene directly to their photographs.
+Photoshop - I am a little old school here, I like to capture the moment, and the essence of a scene as it happens.
+Photoshop is an amazing piece of tech, and it takes a great deal of skill to use it.
+It has it's place, but for this course, we will take a look at basic post processing in Lightroom (or similar), but not extensive retouching, layering or image manipulation in Photoshop.

-- Specific photographic genres - This is not a course that covers portraiture one month, landscape the next, and nature the next.
+Specific photographic genres - This is not a course that covers portraiture one month, landscape the next, and nature the next.
 This course was designed to give you skills to apply to whatever it is you want to photograph.
+You will have the freedom to apply your new skills in whatever creative way you wish.

 Course Dates and Times: